Getting Started with Sports Betting

 What is a Sportsbook?

 A sportsbook is a company that accepts wagers on sporting events.
 These can be physical locations (like a Vegas sportsbook) or online betting platforms that allow you to place bets from your phone or computer.
-You must be in a legal sports betting state to bet in the United States.
+You must be in a legal sports betting state to place bets in the United States.

-How Do Sportsbooks Make Money?
+How Sportsbooks Make Money

 Example: If two teams have -110 odds on a spread bet, you must risk $110 to win $100.
 That extra $10 is the vig, ensuring sportsbooks profit regardless of the outcome.